bb-io/Contentful/README.md

 - **Unpublish entry**.
 - **List missing locales for a field** returns a list of missing translations for the specified field.
 - **List missing locales for entry** returns a list of missing translations for the specified entry.
-- **Get entry's localizable fields as HTML file** returns all localizable fields of the specified entry as HTML file.
+- **Get entry's localizable fields as HTML file** returns all localizable fields of the specified entry as HTML file (see more information below).
 - **Set entry's localizable fields from HTML file**.

-**Get entry's localizable fields as HTML file** and **Set entry's localizable fields from HTML file** are intended to be used together in translation flow: you can retrieve an entry's localizable fields as HTML file, put it into TMS, then retrieve a translated HTML file and put it back into Contentful's entry. **Set entry's localizable fields from HTML file** expects the same HTML structure as the structure of the file retrieved with **Get entry's localizable fields as HTML file**.
+**Get entry's localizable fields as HTML file** and **Set entry's localizable fields from HTML file** are intended to be used together in a typical translation flow: you can retrieve an entry's localizable fields as HTML file, put it into TMS, then retrieve a translated HTML file and put it back into Contentful's entry. **Set entry's localizable fields from HTML file** expects the same HTML structure as the structure of the file retrieved with **Get entry's localizable fields as HTML file**.

 **Important note**: make sure your entry has fields with **localization enabled**.
 You have to explicitly set this property on each field (see images below).

 ![1707747998688](image/README/1707747998688.png)
 ![1707748006274](image/README/1707748006274.png)

+The **Get entry's localizable fields as HTML file** action also lets you define if you want to recursively embed content (for translation) from linked entries.

+There are 4 types of linked entries:
+- Reference field types from the content model
+- Hyperlinks that link to an entry in 'Rich text' fields
+- Inline embedded entries in 'Rich text' fields
+- Block embedded entries in 'Rich text' fields

+In the action you are able to select exactly which type of linked entry you want to include in the exported HTML file.
+If you f.e. select 'Hyperlinks' and 'Inline embedded entries', we will recursively search through all 'Rich text' fields and fetch all the content of these embedded entries.
+For these embedded entries, we do the same thing and also get all hyperlinks and embedded inline entries, and so on.

 ### Assets